-How did you get to where you are now, in terms of your education and science?
+How did you get to where you are now, in terms of your education and training in science?

-At St. Mary’s, the students have an unofficial slogan “Keep St. Mary’s Weird”.
-Do you have any endearing quirks that might fit in with this model?
+At St. Mary’s, the students have an unofficial slogan “Keep St. Mary’s Weird.”
+Do you have any endearing quirks that fit with this motto?

 Is there anything I didn’t mention that you’d like to add?

 As I mentioned above, I love to tinker.
 So if there is anyone who is interested in trying to develop new tools for the lab, please stop by!